threatcode/BugCode/CHANGELOG/footer.md

 Jun 13, 2016:
 ---
-* Added Import Report dialog to Bogcode GTK
+* Added Import Report dialog to Bugcode GTK
-* Added a 'Loading workspace...' dialog to Bogcode GTK
+* Added a 'Loading workspace...' dialog to Bugcode GTK
-* Added host sidebar to Bogcode GTK
+* Added host sidebar to Bugcode GTK
-* Added host information dialog to Bogcode GTK with the full data about a host, its interfaces, services and vulnerabilities
+* Added host information dialog to Bugcode GTK with the full data about a host, its interfaces, services and vulnerabilities
-* Added support for run bogcode from other directories.
+* Added support for run bugcode from other directories.
 * Fixed log reapparing after being disabled if user created a new tab
-* Fixed bug regarding exception handling in Bogcode GTK
+* Fixed bug regarding exception handling in Bugcode GTK
-* Now Bogcode GTK supports Ctrl+Shift+C / Ctrl+Shift+V to Copy/Paste
+* Now Bugcode GTK supports Ctrl+Shift+C / Ctrl+Shift+V to Copy/Paste
-* Bogcode will now not crash if you suddenly lose connection to your CouchDB
+* Bugcode will now not crash if you suddenly lose connection to your CouchDB

 May 23, 2016:
 ---